CartoDB/cartoframes/docs/developer-center/guides/04-Quickstart.md

     </iframe>
 </div>

 There they are!
-To learn more about creating isochrones and isodistances check out the [location data services guide](/developers/cartoframes/guides/Location-Data-Services).
+To learn more about creating isochrones and isodistances check out the [Location Data Services guide](/developers/cartoframes/guides/Location-Data-Services).

 ### Enrich your data with demographic data

-Now that you have the area of influence calculated for each store, let's augment the result with population information to help better understand a store's average revenue per person.
+Now that you have the area of influence calculated for each store, let's take a look at how to augment the result with population information to help better understand a store's average revenue per person.

 First, let's find the demographic variable we need.
 We will use the `Catalog` class that can be filter by country and category.
 In our case, we have to look for USA demographics datasets.
 Let's check which geographies (spatial resolution) are available.